 7. MARKET OPPORTUNITIES AND FUTURE TRENDS

-What is the growth rate of Offshore Wind Energy Market?
+What is the current Offshore Wind Energy Market size?

-The Offshore Wind Energy Market is growing at a CAGR of >10% over the next 5 years.
+The Offshore Wind Energy Market is projected to register a CAGR of greater than 11% during the forecast period (2024-2029)

 Who are the key players in Offshore Wind Energy Market?